 In ruling on the motion, a judge—just like a jury—can consider only the evidence presented at trial.
 So, for example, if a defendant is on trial for arson and has a prior arson conviction that the prosecution couldn't (or didn't) present in evidence, the judge can't consider it.

 Winning a motion for judgment of acquittal is usually a longshot.
 Judges don't like to interfere with the jury process—for a judge to step in, the evidence must be bare for them to step in.

 If a judge does grant a motion for judgment of acquittal based on insufficiency of evidence, the effect is usually dismissal of the charges and release of the defendant (if the defendant is in jail).
-The prosecution can’t bring the case again because of the prohibition against double jeopardy, which prevents a defendant from being tried twice for the same crime.
+The prosecution typically cannot bring the case again because of the prohibition against double jeopardy, which prevents a defendant from being tried twice for the same crime.
 However, if the judge granted the acquittal after the jury reached a guilty verdict, the prosecution can usually appeal.

 For information on a related topic, see Motions for New Trial.